This blog post will go through every exercise that will help address your Rhomboid muscle pain.

 - Make sure to squeeze the muscles between your shoulder blades as firmly as you can.

-- Keep the neck completely relaxed.
+- Keep the neck completely relaxed throughout this exercise.

 - Repeat 30 times.